New waste service frequently asked questions (FAQs)

 What should I do with spare pink sacks?

-If you have extra pink sacks you no longer need please consider giving them to friends, neighbours or family member that are remaining on a sack collection.
+If you have extra pink sacks you no longer need, please consider giving them to those remaining on a sack collection.

-You can also use them to collect additional recycling materials if your pink lid bin for plastic, cans and glass is full.
-If this happens regularly, do consider applying for a larger bin, by using our application for a Larger 240 litre bin form.
+You can also use them to collect extra recycling materials if your pink lid bin for plastic, cans and glass is full.
+If this happens regularly, do consider applying for a larger bin.
 Alternately, please hand in full rolls of spare bags to your local library.

 Will the old paper blue boxes be collected for recycling at some point?